rafroes1/contact_agenda/README.md

 Your little agenda is a Flutter application that was developed as part of the proccess of building my own portfolio.

 This is a simple agenda app that has the main features of any other agenda you might use.
-You can create, edit annd delete contacts, set contacts pictures by using your camera or picking an image from your gallery and lastly but not least, call them!
+You can create, edit and delete contacts, set contacts pictures by using your camera or picking an image from your gallery and lastly but not least, call them!

 #### Available for your phone?
 - [ ] App on Play Store.